haxiomic/firefox-multi-touch-zoom/README.md

 **I've only tested it on Macbooks but I expect it will work for Surface Books and other Windows tablets – if you've tried it out please let me know your experience!**

 It turned out to be tricker to implement than I thought!
 There are a number of little hacks required to get it to work and to achieve a smooth user experience.
-I've explained some below and hopefully this could help someone else trying to achieve high-performance scalling with CSS
+I've explained the implementation below and hopefully this could help someone else trying to achieve high-performance scalling with CSS

 ## Implementation Details and Hacks
 #### No 'real' multi-touch gesture events in Firefox for Desktop